coder/coder-v1-cli/docs/coder_completion.md

 Zsh:

-If shell completion is not already enabled in your environment you will need to enable it.
+If shell completion is not already enabled in your workspace you will need to enable it.
 You can execute the following once:

 $ echo "autoload -U compinit; compinit" >> ~/.zshrc